EB-4 Fourth Preference—Religious Worker

 - $435 for the US CIS filing fee for the main petition

 - $2,000 per family for adjustment of status (only if in U.S.)

 - $1,225 for each additional person ($750 for each person under the age of 14)

-At the William Jang, PLLC, our experienced, Austin-based immigration lawyers are prepared to assist any client who wishes to obtain an EB-4 Forth Preference Permanent Residency (Green Card) as a religious worker.
+At the Law Office of William Jang, PLLC, our experienced, Austin-based immigration lawyers are prepared to assist any client who wishes to obtain an EB-4 Forth Preference Permanent Residency (Green Card) as a religious worker.
 Please see a sample of our approved cases.